huobinzy/carla/Docs/build_windows.md

         make PythonAPI

     __Note that when the compilation is done, you may see a successful output in the terminal even if the compilation of the Python API client was unsuccessful.__ Check for any errors in the terminal output and check that a `.egg` file exists in `PythonAPI\carla\dist`.
 If you come across any errors, check the [F.A.Q.](build_faq.md) or post in the [CARLA forum](https://forum.carla.org/c/installation-issues/linux).
+Pay attention please, if you installed git, but not build any repository in local directory, you must come across an error 'fatal: not a git repository (or any of the parent directories) : .git'.
+You must fix it by adding folder "c:\carla" to repository, and adding a new commit.

 2. __Compile the server__: